 The flooring industry was confronted with this same issue some time ago.
 A moisture probe test was developed in 2002 called: ASTM F2170, “Standard Test Method for Determining Humidity in Concrete Floor Slab Using In-Site Probes.”
 The probes are sealed in place for 72 hours and read electronically.
 Acceptable relative humidity levels within the structural lightweight range from 65-85% depending on material and flooring manufacturer.

-The roofing industry has yet to established any benchmarks or acceptance levels.
+The roofing industry has yet to establish any benchmarks or acceptance levels.
 Recent F2170 probe tests on 2 year and 7 year old structural lightweight concrete roof decks yielded relative humidity readings in the 90 – 98% range.
 These roofs used bead adhesives to construct the roof assembly.
 No vapor retarders were used.
 What did they find? ~ a tear off and rebuild was necessary due to heavy moisture intrusion up into the roof insulation.

 What does this all mean to you?